 How to File a Claim

-VRS has contracted with the Long Term Care Group Inc. to coordinate benefits under the plan.
-Contact the Long Term Care Group Inc. within 60 days of being certified as eligible for benefits.
-A family member or friend can call on your behalf:
+VRS has contracted with illumifin Corp. to coordinate benefits under the plan.
+Call 800-761-4057 within 60 days of being certified as eligible for benefits.
+A family member or friend can call on your behalf.